jfparis/esphome-docs/components/esp32.rst

   - **ignore_efuse_mac_crc** (*Optional*, boolean): Can be set to ``true`` for devices on which the burnt in MAC address does not match the also burnt in CRC for that MAC address, resulting in an error like ``Base MAC address from BLK0 of EFUSE CRC error``.
+  - **custom_mac_support** (*Optional*, boolean): Can be set to ``true`` to add support for custom mac that can be burnt into efuse.
+    More information on this process can be found in the `espressif documentaiton <https://docs.espressif.com/projects/esptool/en/latest/esp32/espefuse/burn-custom-mac-cmd.html>`.

 See Also
 --------